google/autocxx/book/src/cpp_types.md

 Non-POD types are awkward:

 * You can't just _have_ one as a Rust variable.
 Normally you hold them in a [`cxx::UniquePtr`], though there are other options.
-* There is no access to fields.
+* There is no access to fields (yet).
 * You can't even have a `&mut` reference to one, because then you might be able to use [`std::mem::swap`] or similara.
 You can have a `Pin<&mut>` reference, which is more fiddly.

 By default, `autocxx` generates non-POD types.
-You can request a POD type using `generate_pod!`.
+You can request a POD type using [`generate_pod!`](https://docs.rs/autocxx/latest/autocxx/macro.generate_pod.html).
 Don't worry: you can't mess this up.
 If the C++ type doesn't in fact comply with the requirements for a POD type, your build will fail thanks to some static assertions generated in the C++.

 See [the chapter on storage](storage.md) for lots more detail on how you can hold onto non-POD types.